 The Bracemac-McLeod Mine is a high-grade volcanogenic massive sulphide deposit located in the historic and prolific Matagami mining district of Quebec.
 Continuous mining and milling operations have been active in the Matagami district for over fifty years with ten previously operating mines and one other currently producing mine.
-The Bracemac-McLeod Mine began initial production in the second half of 2013.
+The Bracemac-McLeod Mine began initial production in the second half of 2013 and mining is scheduled to conclude in 2022.